Optimal Placement of Distributed Energy Storage in Power Networks: Introduction

 The paper is organized as follows.
 We formulate the optimal storage placement problem in Section \ref{problemFormulation}.
-The main result is proven and discussed in Section \ref{results}.
-More detailed analysis of the problem on specific network topologies is discussed in Section \ref{otherResults}.
-Concluding remarks and directions for future work are outlined in Section \ref{conclusions}.
-Technical details appear in the Appendix.
+The main result is stated and proven in Section \ref{sec:results}.
+A detailed discussion on the interpretation and some extensions of the result are presented in Section \ref{sec:discussion}.
+We conclude the paper in Section \ref{conclusions}.